lethinhrider/Auto-download-firmware-i915/README.md

 # Auto download firmware for module i915
-This is the script auto download missing firmware for module i915
+This is the script auto download missing firmware for module i915 on Debian or other Debian-based distro(Ubuntu, Linux Mint, Zorin OS,etc).

 Follow the instructions below to execute the script: